MBlazina/reusable-web-components-svelte/README.md

 ```

 # Conclusion
-In my opinion, using Svelte to create reusable web components is a great choice because of all the advantages listed above and those are just some of the most usefull ones.
+In my opinion, using Svelte to create reusable web components is a great choice because of all the advantages listed above, and those are just some of the most useful ones.